anisse/gears/README.md

    * still missing horizontal interrupt testing (H counter, line completion)
  - Polish the PSG (sound)
    * there is no filtering or downsampling strategy.
 A low-pass filter should do.
- - WASM is far from complete; lacks a complete UI, just like native.
+ - WASM is incomplete: lacks a complete UI (e.g configurable keybindings), just like the desktop version.
  - Support more game gear games.
 Many work, but there might be bugs.
  - It's fast enough but there is a lot of margin for improvement; for example it does allocations in the CPU emulation path which are not needed.
  - Master system support at some point because some game gear cartridges actually shipped the SMS version.
 It will also be useful to enjoy the wider screen in some infamously hard games on Game Gear (Sonic 2 for example).